Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are exceptionally well-crafted, offering highly specific and distinct details that directly point to 'book' without using any forbidden words.
-They cover various aspects like physical characteristics, purpose, experience, and format, making them clear yet challenging.
+The clues are highly specific and descriptive, directly pointing to the concept of a book without using the word itself or its direct synonyms.
+They highlight key characteristics like pages, stories, knowledge, and the act of reading, offering distinct angles.

 ✅ Strengths:
 - Generally specific and relate to correct answer